hchenqi/ViewDesign/README.md

 In web development, elements, styles and event handling are described separately by HTML, CSS and Javascript which can get distracting, complicate the development and affect the performance.
 With *ViewDesign*, they can be all implemented in pure C++ which directly compiles to machine code targeting desktop applications.
 One can still choose to separate style definitions and main logics in different files at will.

-In web development, each element consists of padding, border and margin along with its content according to the CSS box model, which makes it easy to design and change the style of an element but also makes an element unnecessarily large to store all the style information.
-In the standard component library of *ViewDesign*, a *control* component is aimed to be minimal and lightweight without additional decorations.
-For example, the `TextView` just displays text within a given size constraint without any border, padding, background color or layout styles.
+In web development, a minimal element still consists of padding, border and margin along with its text content according to the CSS box model, which makes it easy to design and change the style of an element but also makes an element unnecessarily large to store all the style information.
+In the standard component library of *ViewDesign*, a *control* as a **basic** component is minimal and lightweight without additional decorations.
+For example, a `TextView` just displays text within a given size constraint without any border, padding, background color or layout styles.
 It can however be combined with other *frame* components like `CenterFrame`, `BorderFrame`, `PaddingFrame` or `MaxFrame` to implement such additional styling attributes.

 In web development, the layout styles of parent and child elements can be conflicting.
 For example, a parent element might have style `width: fix-content` while its child element has style `width: 100%`, which doesn't make sense.
 With the standard component library of *ViewDesign*, this scenario can be prevented at compile-time when parent view expects the width trait of its child view to be `Auto` but child view's width trait is `Fixed`.
-This usually encourages developers to think about the sizing behaviour of a component and the layout compatibility between components.
+This usually encourages developers to think about the sizing behavior of a component and the layout compatibility between components.
 Nevertheless, there remains the possibility of building a general-purpose, style-guided and at runtime calculated rich component like an HTML-element on top of the core *ViewDesign* library.
 In other words, *ViewDesign* can provide a basis for a browser engine.

 #### Win32 Desktop Development

 With native Win32 API, each component is treated as a window and can be created with different pre-defined styles through low-level system APIs, with which it is difficult to develop and manage complex and custom UI components.
 Though *ViewDesign* still internally relies on Win32 API for its `Win32-` backends, it only creates one root-level window for presenting and receiving system messages, while the content of the window is completely managed and drawn by the framework itself.

-Other Win32-targeting GUI frameworks like MFC, WPF or WinUI evolve to align more with object-oriented design, but they are not cross-platform, rely on special development tools, focus rather on the styling and component library without providing much extensibility.
+Other Win32-targeting GUI frameworks like MFC, WPF or WinUI evolve to align more with object-oriented design, but they rely on special development tools and environments, focus rather on the component library using XAML to describe views without convenient abstraction and extensibility, and don't offer explicit control of the sizing behavior for components.

 #### Qt